davelens/fvtt-party-resources/README.md

 submit a pull request on GitHub.

 ## License
-This work is licensed under Foundry Virtual Tabletop EULA - Limited License Agreement for module development from May 29, 2020.
+This work is licensed under the MIT license, as well as Foundry Virtual Tabletop EULA - Limited License Agreement for module development from May 29, 2020.